Dioben/ICM_PROJETO2_93179_93391/README.md

 # Track Keeper

-A bike tracker made in FLutter,with location and accelerometer capabilities and social aspects
+A bike tracker made in Flutter,with location and accelerometer capabilities and social aspects

 ## Getting Started
 Android Studio recommends the following: